Invoice finance

 Selective invoice financing provides you with the flexibility to finance selected customer accounts, whereas spot factoring gives you the option to finance distinct invoices.

-These methods differ from factoring and discounting as they are not comprehensive solutions; they offer you the choice of determining which invoices to finance while managing the remaining ones in a typical manner.
+These methods differ from factoring and invoice discounting as they will not necessarily provide finance on an ongoing basis; they offer you the choice of determining which invoices to finance while managing the remaining ones in a typical manner.

-Understanding which type of invoice financing will work best for your business depends on your business's size, current situation, requirements, preferences, and objectives.
+Understanding which type of invoice financing will work best depends on your business's size, current situation, requirements, preferences, and objectives.

 There are lots of different invoice finance providers in the UK, ranging from specialist invoice finance companies to banks and other financial institutions.